Digital Health Works Insights

 - Economic impact: does the product create cost avoidance, revenue opportunity, throughput improvement, staffing leverage, or another financial advantage?

-- Operational fit: does it fit the current workflow, or does it introduce new burden for nursing, radiology, IT, or materials management?
+- Operational fit: does it fit the current workflow, or does it introduce new burden for nursing, radiology, IT, supply chain, or materials management?

 - Implementation risk: what training, integration, support, vendor coordination, and change management will be required?